 - SMSC (Spiritual, Moral, Social and Cultural) and Global Education (Global Learning including British Values)

-- Enrichment opportunities including Forest Schools, themed weeks (Science, Literacy, Computing and One World), cooking, visits, visitors and residentials
+- Enrichment opportunities including Forest Schools, themed days (Science, English, Computing and One World), cooking, visits, visitors and residential trips

 - Extra curricular activities which include creative , physical and curriculum development opportunities